 COUNTRY DESCRIPTION: Cameroon is a developing country in central Africa that offers many natural and cultural attractions, but lacks modern tourism facilities.
 The busy port and commercial center of Douala, its largest city, contrasts with the relative calm of inland Yaounde, the capital.
 Cameroon is officially bilingual.
-French dominates as the language of education and government in all regions except the Southwest and Northwest, where English and Pidgin English is widely spoken.
+French dominates as the language of education and government in all regions except the Southwest and Northwest, where English is widely spoken.
 Most educated people and staff at major hotels speak both languages.
 In February 2008, social and political discord led to civil unrest; however, since that time the country has experienced relative stability and peace.
 Crime continues to be a significant concern throughout Cameroon.
-Parliamentary and municipal elections are scheduled for 2013.
-Read the Department of State Fact Sheet on Cameroon for additional information on U.S.-Cameroon relations.
+Elections for the newly created Senate occurred in April without incident.
+Legislative and municipal elections are expected sometime between September and November 2013.
+For general information on Cameroon, read the Department of State Background Notes on Cameroon.

 SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or travel to Cameroon, please take the time to tell Embassy Yaounde about your trip by enrolling in the Smart Traveler Enrollment Program (STEP).
 If you enroll, we can keep you up to date with important safety and security announcements.
 It will also help your friends and family get in touch with you in an emergency.
 You should remember to keep all of your information in STEP up to date.
 It is important during enrollment or updating of information to include your current phone number and current email address where you can be reached in case of an emergency.

 Contact information is available below and at the Department of State’s list of embassies and consulates.